dev4cloud/learning-docker-the-hard-way/docs/03-hello-docker.md

 <br/>

-## What has happended under the hood?
+## What has happened under the hood?

 Fortunately, the output of our "Hello World" container provides valuable information on the steps that were necessary for it to appear on the console: